atomicobject/source_control/one/01_slide.md

 # Git
 * Our other first choice

-!SLIDE subsection
+!SLIDE
 # Git Advantages
-*
+* TODO

-!SLIDE subsection
+!SLIDE
 # Git = Independence
 * no network, no server, no perms
+* TODO moar?

+!SLIDE subsection
+# Links

 !SLIDE
 # This presentation #